Perfect, easy breakfast for two: shirred eggs over garlicky swiss chard. Just don’t forget some bread to sop up the yolk.

 - In the same sauté pan, add the butter and olive oil.
 Once the butter is melted, add the garlic and spices.
-Sauté for about 2 minutes or until the garlic starts to turn a golden color.
+Sauté for about 2 minutes or until the garlic starts to turn golden.
 Add the chard and stir to combine.
 Sauté for 1 minute and remove from the heat.

-- Separate the chard into 2 gratin pans, each of which are suitable for a single serving, and form 2 wells in each gratin large enough to accommodate the eggs.
+- Separate the chard into 2 gratin pans, each of which are suitable for a single serving, and form two wells in each gratin large enough to accommodate the eggs.

 - Crack the eggs into a bowl and slide them gently into the wells.
 The yolks should be intact and not broken.

-- Separate the heavy whipping cream between the 2 gratins and pour over the top.
+- Divide the heavy whipping cream between the two gratins and pour over the top.

-- Separate the cheese between the two gratins and sprinkle over the top.
+- Divide the cheese between the two gratins and sprinkle over the top.

 - Bake for 10 - 12 minutes depending on how set you prefer your eggs; 10 minutes will provide a runny yolk, 12 minutes one that is partially set.

 - Serve hot with some bread to sop up the yolk.